-Case for the New Hangman
+Case for a Rookie Hangman

 Stymied by a dot of a sign on an otherwise open stretch, the film opens with hero Gulliver taking a dangerously winding detour.
 He loses his car but gains a ticking pocket watch, plucked from the body of the well-dressed hare he hit.
 From there he walks into a psychic trap, a flood of free-associating memories and emotions whirling around his drowned first love, Margaret.

 He’s entered Balnibari, where the entire country’s poisoned by the same longing for an ideal; for all Gulliver’s awareness, he doesn’t see how he mirrors the natives literally looking up to their floating-island capital of Laputa, awaiting news of their glorious king (a Solondz-ian caricature).
 The plot is divided into dryly absurdist chapters; arbitrary categorizations abound and are even taught as a class.
 The highlight of a scientific tour is a hand-cranked thinking machine whose inventor is incensed at government suggestion he switch to horsepower.
 A housewife’s complaint at having to judge a death sentence is interrupted by the mother of her eight year-old benchfellow bringing his forgotten jacket.
 Even the subversives only want to know if Gulliver really met their king in person, pushing for details.